 Jesse Joshua Watson is a fine artist and illustrator whose work has appeared in galleries, on CD covers, and more recently in children's books.
+Another Lee & Low Books title illustrated by Watson is I and I Bob Marley, which recognized as "100 Titles for Reading and Sharing" by the New York Public Library.
 An avid traveler, much of Watson's artwork reflects the cultures and people he connects with along the way.
 His other pastimes include surfing and engaging in his own intense chess battles with family members.
 Watson lives with his wife and their sons in Port Townsend, Washington.
-Visit him on the web at http://www.jessewatson.com/home.
+Chess battles are a favorite pastime.
+Visit him on the web at www.jessewatson.com.